Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 The geobrowser is a map-based web application, allowing users to perform data exploration, data visualization, data analysis and data processing.

 The application spreads on the common OGC standards:

 - Opensearch, to have a standard and dynamic way to search data;
 - OWS context, to manage a search results;
 - WPS, to perform data processing.

 The geobrowser is based on a "current search" concept.
 The "current search" is an entity representing the data of the catalog we are currently navigating.
 It is defined on the couple **{current opensearch description, current search parameters}**:

-- The opensearch description is a document (retrieved by and opensearch description url) describing the data we are exploring in a given moment including how we can search the data, what are the search parameters and how each parameter works.
+- The opensearch description is a document (retrieved by an opensearch description url) describing the data we are exploring in a given moment including how we can search the data, what are the search parameters and how each parameter works.
 From the opensearch description the geobrowser creates a search engine and populates a dynamic search form.
 - The current search parameters is a set of parameters values and filters, from which we can have a search results to show on the geobrowser.

-On the geobrowser users can change and manipulate the current search in 2 ways:
+On the geobrowser, users can change and manipulate the current search in 2 ways:

 - **By changing the current opensearch description**: a thematic app offers a list of defined Opensearch Descriptor in a tree menu called Contexts Menu.
 Morehover, you can also change the current search by showing a result of a processing job, or by switching on a correlated search.